data-tsunami/smoke/README.md

 ###### Security

-Being the firsts stage of development, security is't the main goal yet.
+As Smoke is currently in its initial development, security isn't the main goal yet.

 ## Next steps